phungpx/apache-kafka-exploration/docs/wiki/practices/practice4.md

 | :-------------------------------------------------------------------------: |
 |                                 _Figure 1._                                 |

-- All produced messages will be broadcasted to all consumer groups and ensure each consumer groups will consume all produced messages.
+- All produced messages will be broadcasted to all consumer groups and ensure each consumer groups will consume all produced messages of corresponding topic.
 - And each consumer groups, the mechanism of consuming messages is similar to [practice 2](./practice2.md)

 ## Docker Compose Setup